Resources

 How do I give Cursor an API key safely?

-Create a project-scoped Cursor agent, grant one specific secret, resolve it at runtime, and avoid putting the raw key in chat or broad .env files.
+Create a project-scoped Cursor agent, grant the specific secret it needs, resolve it at runtime, and avoid putting the raw key in chat or broad .env files.

 What are credentials for Cursor agent workflows?